Scony/godot-gdscript-toolkit/README.md

 To install this project you need `python3` and `pip`.

-Use this command in your terminal to install from PyPI repository:
+Use this command to install `gdtoolkit` for `Godot 3` from PyPI repository:

 ```
 pip3 install 'gdtoolkit==3.*'